Table of Contents

 - Drug cravings

 Because the individual can experience serious complications due to an increase in blood pressure, respiratory rate, heart rate, and body temperature, it is always advised that they receive support during the detox process.
 In a residential detox, a gradual tapering process of the drug is recommended to ease the severity of withdrawal symptoms.
 The length of time the person was dependent on hydrocodone, an the usual daily dosing, will determine the tapering schedule.
 This means that the detox phase of treatment may last anywhere from a week to months.
 Additionally, post-acute withdrawal symptoms (PAWS) may linger for months.
 These might include depression, insomnia, and anxiety symptoms.

 What Helps Hydrocodone Withdrawal Symptoms?

-During detox the symptoms will be mitigated by use of both non-prescription and prescription medications.
-The OTC medications can reduce the discomforts of the flu-like symptoms, the diarrhea, fever, muscle aches, and headaches.
+During detox, the symptoms will be mitigated by the use of both non-prescription and prescription medications.
+The OTC medications can reduce the discomforts of flu-like symptoms, diarrhea, fever, muscle aches, and headaches.
 Vitamin B and C supplementation can help replenish electrolytes lost due to dehydration during detox.
 Benzodiazepines or the antihistamine, Vistaril, can be used to curb feelings of anxiety, restlessness, and insomnia.
 Drugs such as buprenorphine and Suboxone are used to reduce drug cravings and reduce relapse risk.

 Getting Treatment Following Hydrocodone Detox

 After detox has been completed the client will be ready to begin treatment for the addictive behaviors that must be changed if recovery is going to be successful.
 Detox alone will not work.
 The client needs to engage in a range of therapies that will help them identify underlying factors as well as disordered thought and behavior patterns that fed the addictive behaviors.

 While there is a wide range of addiction treatment available, the essential elements in a quality program will include evidence-based treatment elements, such as: